North Coast 500 – Scotland Road Trip of a Lifetime

 Ultimate North Coast 500 Guide

+Clockwise or anticlockwise… that is the question!
 Since the route is set up in a circular manner, you can go one of two ways.
 While many people choose to drive west from Inverness and complete the route in a clockwise direction, we decided to head north and travel counter-clockwise.
 There are benefits to both.
-Traveling clockwise, the coast will be directly to your left, whereas traveling counter-clockwise, you’ll have a lane of passing cars on your right between you and the coast.
+Traveling clockwise, the coast will be directly to your left, whereas traveling counter-clockwise (or anticlockwise), you’ll have a lane of passing cars on your right between you and the coast.
 Despite this, we chose to travel counter-clockwise for two main reasons: 1) We didn’t want to encounter the Bealach na Ba pass near Applecross on our first day, as we were driving a semi-large campervan and felt that we needed to get used to the vehicle before tackling this challenging portion of the drive (more on that later), and 2) We wanted to add in a visit to Isle of Skye toward the tail-end of our journey.
 So, as to not backtrack, we started our journey north from Inverness!

 Well, it is Scotland, and like with much of the UK, the weather can be unpredictable.
 We drove the North Coast 500 in the first week of April and as was expected, it was cold.
 And sadly, it rained… A LOT!
 For the first few days we were covered in a perpetual foggy mist that on occasion would turn into a blinding downpour.
 There were a few times where we had to pull over and just wait, because we didn’t want to miss seeing anything along the route.
 The sun didn’t make an appearance until about 3 days into our journey.
 We weren’t exactly equipped with the appropriate weatherproof clothing and footwear, so this kept our hiking to a minimum as many of the trails were extremely muddy.
 That being said, the weather was absolutely glorious for days toward the tail-end of our road trip, so we know for a fact that the sun does shine in Scotland!
 So basically, be ready for anything!
 Our new slogan for Scotland is All Seasons, All the Time, as we experienced a little bit of everything on our early April journey!
 In general, May and June are typically the sunniest months in North Scotland, whereas July and August are the warmest months with daily average temperatures of 66 °F (19 °C) at lower levels.
 January and February are the coldest months with daily averages only reaching about 36 °F (2 °C).